-- To configure an SPC Connect ATS, go to Communications FlexC FlexC ATS. - 2.
-In the ATS Configuration screen, click Add SPC Connect to open a communication path with the SPC Connect server. - An SPC Connect ATS is added to the Event Sequence Table with the following attributes: - SPC Connect ATS Registration ID - Default ATP over Ethernet.
-For information on ATP fields, see Add ATP to FlexC RCT [→ 278] - Default Events Profile for SPC Connect - Default Commands Profile for SPC Connect - Default RCT URL is www.spcconnect.com - The SPT Account Code for the ATP is populated. - Make a note of the SPC Connect ATS Registration ID and provide this to the customer along with the SPC Connect User Guide.
+- 1. To configure an SPC Connect ATS, go to Communications > FlexC > FlexC ATS. - 2.
+On the ATS Configuration page, click Add SPC Connect to open a communication path with the SPC Connect server.

+An SPC Connect ATS is added to the Event Sequence Table with the following attributes:

+- · SPC Connect ATS Registration ID

+- Default ATP over Ethernet.
+For information on ATP fields, see Add ATP to FlexC RCT on page 309.

+- · Default Events Profile for SPC Connect

+- Default Commands Profile for SPC Connect

+- Default RCT URL is www.spcconnect.com

+- The SPT Account Code for the ATP is populated.

+- Make a note of the SPC Connect ATS Registration ID and provide this to the customer along with the SPC Connect System User Guide.

-17.10.2.5 Exporting and Importing an ATS
+17.11.2.5 Exporting and Importing an ATS